paulproteus/dirtbike/DEVELOP.rst

 * schroot
 * tox

 And probably more stuff I'm forgetting.
+You might have to ``apt-get install python3.5`` manually.

 Setting things up